-Leaders laud fallen soldiers on eve of Armistice centennial
+Leaders laud fallen soldiers on eve of armistice centennial

 - Federal judge blocks Keystone Pipeline XL in major blow to Trump administration, citing disregard of climate issues

-After a bilateral meeting with French counterpart Emmanuel Macron, Trump will head to the battlefield of Belleau Wood, 90 kilometers (55 miles) northeast of the capital.
-After entering the war in 1917, U.S. troops had their breakthrough battle by stopping a German push for Paris and proving its mettle to allies and foes alike.
+There were fewer efforts at cordiality with Germany, which Trump singled out for criticism during an ill-tempered NATO summit over the summer.
+Though both were in Paris for the ceremonies, German Chancellor Angela Merkel and Trump had no meetings scheduled.

+Instead, Merkel was marking how her nation’s bloodstained history with France has become a close alliance that is now the driving force behind the European Union.
+She and Macron will together visit the site where the armistice was signed in a railway carriage in Compiegne, north of Paris.
-By the time the war ended, U.S. forces were at least an equal to any of the other major armies which had been exhausted and depleted by then.
-In four years of fighting, remembered for brutal trench warfare and the first use of gas, almost 10 million soldiers died.

-France, Britain and its empire, Russia and the United States had the main armies opposing a German-led coalition that also included the Austro-Hungarian and Ottoman empires.
+In four years of fighting, remembered for brutal trench warfare and the first use of gas, France, the British empire, Russia and the United States had the main armies opposing a German-led coalition that also included the Austro-Hungarian and Ottoman empires.

-France lost 1.4 million soldiers and Germany 2 million.
-Yet, in a war which was supposed to end all wars, World War II pitted both sides against each other again.
-Now France and Germany are close allies and the driving force in the European Union.
+Almost 10 million soldiers died.
+France lost 1.4 million and Germany 2 million.

+Yet, despite a war that was supposed to end all wars, World War II pitted both sides against each other once again.

-To mark this alliance despite their bloodstained history, Macron and German Chancellor Angela Merkel will visit the site together where the armistice was signed in a railway carriage in Compiegne, north of Paris.
+Across the line that once marked the Western Front, leaders lauded the courage of soldiers who were killed during the unprecedented slaughter before converging on Paris for a dinner.

-It entered into force on the 11th hour of the 11th day of the 11th month of 1918, and 69 world leaders will mark the centennial of the event at the Tomb of the Unknown Soldier underneath the Arc de Triomphe in central Paris on Sunday.
+That armistice entered into force on the 11th hour of the 11th day of the 11th month of 1918, and on Sunday 69 world leaders will mark the centennial of the event at the Tomb of the Unknown Soldier, underneath the Arc de Triomphe in central Paris.

+At dawn Saturday, Canadian Prime Minister Justin Trudeau went to Vimy Ridge, the battlefield in northern France where Canada found its sense of self when it defeated German opposition against the odds.

+Standing amid the white headstones against an ashen sky, Trudeau addressed the fallen, saying what Canada has achieved in the past century has been “a history built on your sacrifice.
+You stand for the values on which Canada was built.”